-The government has announced that the private sector IR35 reforms will be delayed until 6th April 2021 as part of its response to the COVID-19 emergency.
-If you’re a contractor operating through a personal service company, you’ll still need to make sure your business is ready for the reforms.
+The government’s private sector IR35 reforms came into effect on 6th April 2021.
+If you’re a contractor operating through a personal service company, you’ll still need to be sure you’re aware of your new responsibilities.

 Of course, if you’re genuinely operating outside of IR35 then there’s no cause for concern, you’ll simply need to be able to demonstrate it when required.
 Our IR35 Calculator can give you a free instant assessment of your assignment for your IR35 status.
 You can then purchase a detailed report with conclusions and recommendations which can be used to show you’ve taken reasonable steps to assess your IR35 status.
 We can even offer a review of your assignment contract by an expert accountant for that extra peace of mind.

 An important part of showing that you’re working outside IR35 is to demonstrate that you’re providing services as a business in its own right and not as an employee.

 Holding the correct small business insurance is a helpful indicator of operating as a business which can help show you are working outside of IR35.
 Holding business insurance can help demonstrate that you’re taking on contractual risks and liabilities and you’re taking steps to protect yourself.